Ent Schema

 Edges

-An edge is a representation of some business logic modelled by the database.
+An edge is a representation of some business logic modeled by the database.
 Some examples are:

 Now that you understand all the properties of edges, here's how you can declare them: Edges are always declared on the ents that constitute its ends.
 Let's take the example of users authoring messages: